15 BEST Hiking Poles To Save Your Knees

 • Cons: Heavy

-These poles are a standout for their folding design from a reliable brand name, Leki.
-They have some really comfortable grips that are better than the similarly priced Black Diamond FLZ.
+These poles stand out for their folding design from a reliable brand name, Leki.
+They have some comfortable grips that are better than the similarly priced Black Diamond FLZ.
 However, they are a bit heavier and sacrifice a lot of strength.
-The added weight comes in with the shock absorption system.
+The added weight comes with the shock absorption system.

 While some see this as a frivolous and sometimes aggravating addition, the Leki Micro Vario Ti Cor-Tec is here to change your mind.
 These poles are a great option outside their internal anti-shock system, but with this addition, your joints will let you know you made the right purchase.